cmfunderburk/econ_sim_base/README.md

 A research-grade economic simulation platform for studying spatial frictions in market economies.
 This project implements agent-based modeling of economic exchange with spatial constraints, movement costs, and centralized marketplace trading.

-## Project Status: Specification Complete ✅
+## Project Status: Implementation Ready ⚠️

-The project is currently in the **specification phase** with a comprehensive technical design ready for implementation.
+The project is in the **scaffolding complete** phase with a comprehensive technical design and complete project structure ready for core implementation.

 ### What's Done
 - ✅ **Complete Technical Specification** ([SPECIFICATION.md](SPECIFICATION.md))